 "Roger Waters is a true creative visionary, and we’re pleased to have him participate for 2020," said Hugh Forrest, Chief Programming Officer.
 "SXSW continues to be a unique destination for innovation and discovery, and we're excited about the addition of the many groundbreaking pioneers, influential voices and business leaders that we've added to this year’s lineup."

-Get to know the latest round of speaker additions below – add events to your SXSW Schedule and take a deeper dive into the 22 programming tracks, covering Interactive, Film, Music, and Convergence topics, associated with each Conference session.
-Stay tuned for more programming announcements throughout the 2020 SXSW season.
+Get to know the latest round of speaker additions below from across the 22 programming tracks of the SXSW Conference, covering Interactive, Film, Music, and Convergence topics, associated with each Conference session.
+Stay tuned for more programming announcements throughout the 2020 season.

 Erin Lee Carr (Film Keynote) – Named one of the "30 Under 30" most influential people in media by Forbes, Erin Lee Carr is a director, producer, and writer.
 Carr's projects include the USA gymnastics scandal documentary At the Heart of Gold, and SXSW Film Festival premiere I Love You: Now Die, on the Michelle Carter murder-by-texting trial, both made for HBO.
 Carr is also the author of the memoir All That You Leave Behind.